* Brent, WTI futures at 8-week highs

 U.S. crude stocks fell sharply by 7.2 million barrels in the week to July 21 due to strong refining activity and an increase in exports, according to data from the Energy Information Administration (EIA).
 Gasoline stocks fell by 1 million barrels, compared with analyst expectations for a 614,000-barrel drop.

-Despite these signs, analysts' assessments of the oil market remained bearish.
+However, some analysts' assessments of the oil market remained bearish.

 "We believe the latest price rise is on a fragile footing," analysts at Commerzbank said, adding OPEC production was likely to rise in the coming months as the group has not officially capped output from members Libya and Nigeria.

 Investors were eyeing an update on the U.S. rig count expected later on Friday to assess any signs of a slowing down in drilling activity.